-The plenary commission of Faith and Order, meeting in Kaula Lampur, Malaysia (2004), spoke of the "journey of faith" as one inspired by the vision of "receiving one another," especially in a multi-religious context.
-What are the challenges that must be faced by Christians who seek a theology that is hospitable to others?
-The Faith and Order plenary commission has been exploring various theological issues that are relevant to this discussion.
+21. The WCC's plenary commission on Faith and Order, meeting for the first time in a Muslim-majority country (in Kuala Lumpur, Malaysia, 2004) spoke of the "journey of faith" as one inspired by the vision of "receiving one another".
+The commission asked: How do the churches pursue the goal of visible Christian unity within today's increasingly multi-religious context?
+How can the search for visible unity among the churches be an effective sign for reconciliation in society as a whole?
+To what extent are questions of ethnic and national identity affected by religious identities and vice versa?
+The commission also explored broader questions arising in multi-religious contexts: What are the challenges which Christians face in seeking an authentic Christian theology that is "hospitable" to others?
 What are the limits to diversity?
 Are there valid signs of salvation beyond the church?
-To what extent are question of ethnic and national identity affected by religious identities?
 How do insights from other traditions contribute to our understanding of what it means to be human?

-It is significant that all three programmatic steams of the council converge in dealing with questions that are relevant for a theology of religions.
+22. It is significant that all three programmatic streams of the WCC converge in dealing with questions that are relevant for a theology of religions.
 In fact, attempts have been made in recent conferences to deal with, and formulate, positions that take the discussions forward.

-Recent Developments
+Recent developments

-21. In its search for consensus among Christians on God's saving presence in the religious life of our neighbours, the World Mission Conference in San Antonio (1989) summed up the position that the WCC has been able to affirm: "We cannot point to any other way of salvation than Jesus Christ; at the same time we cannot set limits to the saving power of God."
-Recognizing the tension between such a statement and the affirmation of God's presence and work in the life of peoples of other faith traditions, the San Antonio report said that, "we appreciate this tension, and do not attempt to resolve it."
+23. In its search for consensus among Christians about God's saving presence in the religious life of our neighbours, the world mission conference in San Antonio (1989) summed up the position that the WCC has been able to affirm: "We cannot point to any other way of salvation than Jesus Christ; at the same time we cannot set limits to the saving power of God."
+Recognizing the tension between such a statement and the affirmation of God's presence and work in the life of peoples of other faith traditions, the San Antonio report said that "we appreciate this tension, and do not attempt to resolve it".
+The question following the conference was whether the ecumenical movement should remain with these modest words as an expression of theological humility, or whether it should deal with that tension in finding new and creative formulations in a theology of religions.

-The question following the conference was whether in the ecumenical movement as a whole, we remain with these modest words as an expression of theological humility, or whether we should deal with that tension in finding new and creative formulations in a theology of religions.
+24. In an attempt to go beyond San Antonio, a WCC consultation on theology of religions in Baar, Switzerland (1990), produced an important statement, drawing out the implications of the Christian belief that God is active as Creator and Sustainer in the religious life of all peoples: "This conviction that God as Creator of all is present and active in the plurality of religions makes it inconceivable to us that God's saving activity could be confined to any one continent, cultural type, or group of people.
+A refusal to take seriously the many and diverse religious testimonies to be found among the nations and peoples of the whole world amounts to disowning the biblical testimony to God as Creator of all things and Father of humankind."

-- 22. In an attempt to go beyond San Antonio, a WCC consultation on Theology of Religions in Baar, Switzerland, (1990) produced an important statement, drawing out the implications of the Christian belief that God is active as creator and sustainer in the religious life of all peoples: "This conviction that God as creator of all is present and active in the plurality of religions makes it inconceivable to us that God's saving activity could be confined to any one continent, cultural type, or group of people.
-A refusal to take seriously the many and diverse religious testimonies to be found among the nations and peoples of the whole world amounts to disowning the biblical testimony to God as creator of all things and Father of humankind." - 23.
-The questions raised, and the tentative attempts to deal with them, within Mission and Evangelism, Faith and Order, and the Dialogue streams within the WCC point in the direction of the need to reopen the question of the theology of religions today.
+25. Hence, developments in the Mission and Evangelism, Faith and Order, and Dialogue streams of the WCC encourage us to reopen the question of the theology of religions today.
 Such an inquiry has become an urgent theological and pastoral necessity.
-The theme of the 9th WCC assembly, 'God in Your Grace, Transform the World', also calls for such an exploration.
+The theme of the ninth WCC assembly, "God, in Your Grace, Transform the World", also calls for such an exploration.

 IV.
-Towards a Theology of Religions
+Towards a theology of religions